 Turkey was served at both the Washingtons' table and in the slave quarters at Mount Vernon.
 In addition to roasting, Martha Washington's cookbook included recipes for sousing or pickling the birds "in Imitation of Sturgeon", stewing, boiling, and serving them in jelly.
 Turkey was also one of the principle ingredients in Yorkshire Christmas Pie, which was a focal point of Christmas dinner with the Washingtons.

-While it is doubtful that the enslaved workers at Mount Vernon would have served their birds as elaborately as those on the Washingtons' table, the large number of turkey bones excavated by archaeologists at the site of an original slave quarter certainly testify to the fact that the inhabitants found the taste of turkey just as palatable as the people in the Mansion.
+Large number of turkey bones were excavated by archaeologists at the site of an original slave quarter at Mount Vernon.
+This suggests that the inhabitants ate turkey.
 Interesting, while there are numerous references to the plantation's enslaved workers keeping chickens and ducks, there are no indications that they raised turkeys.
 This would suggest that the turkeys eaten in the slave quarters were acquired mainly through hunting.Learn More about the slave quarters excavation

 Geese, both wild and domesticated, were acquired for and raised at Mount Vernon over many years.
 In Washington’s time, geese were raised mainly for their feathers, which were used in feather beds and pillows, arrows, and quill pens.